-Massive explosion hits Turkish port (VIDEOS)
+Large explosion hits Turkish port (VIDEOS)

 At least 10 people have been injured in an explosion at the port of Derince in Türkiye, the region's governor told local media.
 The blast was caught on video, and described by witnesses as like a “violent earthquake.”